-PEI will continue to demonstrate its commitment to TNFP by providing support, technical assistance, and learning opportunities to nurse supervisors and nurse home visitors.
-For the first time, the FY2018 Partners in Prevention Conference included sessions that qualified for Continuing Nursing Education Credits.
+PEI continues to demonstrate its commitment to TNFP by providing funding, support, technical assistance, and learning opportunities to nurse supervisors and nurse home visitors.
+The Fiscal Year 2018 and Fiscal Year 2019 Partners in Prevention Conferences included sessions that qualified for Continuing Nursing Education Credits.
 This helped ensure that the attendees from our Nurse Family Partnership programs received professional development that served their unique needs.
-PEI will strive to continue to offer sessions that support nurse home visitors in serving Texas mothers and families.
+PEI will strive to continue to offer training opportunities that support nurse home visitors in serving Texas mothers and families.

-The TNFP application, an electronic charting application created by PEI, was piloted by two sites in FY2017 and will be maintained and expanded in FY2018.
+The TNFP application, an electronic charting application created by PEI, was maintained and expanded in Fiscal Year 2018.
 For communities that lack their own electronic charting application, the TNFP app was designed to streamline the charting process, reduce the paperwork burden, and allow the nurse home visitor to optimize their time spent with clients.

-FY2018 and FY2019 will also see new attempts at data collection, management, and analysis at NFP and at PEI.
+Fiscal Year 2019 and Fiscal Year 2020 will also see new attempts at data collection, management, and analysis at NFP and at PEI.
 As part of the merger, the research and evaluation team at PEI is continuing work with our evaluators to pilot new outcomes survey tools with the federally funded and HOPES program home visiting sites.
 These tools are designed to better capture data related to family and child outcomes that are impacted by participation in TNFP.
-PEI is also working with TNFP and other Texas Home Visiting programs to expand the PEI Reporting System (PEIRS) and integrate their data needs with the unique requirements they bring into the system.
+Final results from these evaluations are anticipated for release in late Fiscal Year 2019, early Fiscal Year 2020.
+PEI is also working with TNFP and other Texas Home Visiting programs to expand the PEI Reporting System (PEIRS) and integrate their data needs with the unique requirements they bring into the system, allowing communities to track home visit schedules and requirements, staff caseload and retention, and client referrals to other services.
 This will finalize the merger between PEI and THV and give us the ability to talk about NFP across funding streams for the first time.
-This project is scheduled for completion in early FY2019.
+This project is scheduled for completion in early Fiscal Year 2020.

 Data collection and management changes are coming to NFP, as well.
-In spring of 2018, NFP's National Service Office is switching from Efforts to Outcomes to a custom designed system.
+In 2019, NFP's National Service Office is switching from Efforts to Outcomes to a custom designed system.
 The new system will provide additional functionality to assume that the data collected by NFP is valid and reliable.
 As part of the transition, NFP will be auditing and quality checking all of their data to ensure that the data moving into the new system is accurate.
 TNFP and PEI will be supporting this transition by serving as pilot testers and providing feedback.

-The multiple data transitions that TNFP will be engaging in during FY2018 provide a unique opportunity to emphasize continuous quality improvement with our sites and build a culture of data-informed learning and action.
-The Texas Home Visiting application has been updated to include state funded THV programs in FY2018, allowing PEI and TNFP staff to work together to continuously review outcomes, promote interventions that work to improve outcomes, and explore root causes when they fall short.
-This increased capacity, along with the increases in resources and data system capability will ensure that TNFP can continue to serve Texas mothers and children with quality and fidelity into FY2018 and beyond.
+The multiple data transitions that TNFP will be engaging in during Fiscal Year 2019 provide a unique opportunity to emphasize continuous quality improvement with our sites and build a culture of data-informed learning and action.
+The Texas Home Visiting application has been updated to include state funded THV programs in Fiscal Year 2018, allowing PEI and TNFP staff to work together to continuously review outcomes, promote interventions that work to improve outcomes, and explore root causes when they fall short.
+This increased capacity, along with the increases in resources and data system capability will ensure that TNFP can continue to serve Texas mothers and children with quality and fidelity into Fiscal Year 2018 and beyond.